Quetzaly88/PP5-Real_Honey/README.md

       - All pages use clear and meaningful titles to improve indexing and help users understand the content.

       *Image Optimization
       - All product images are served through Cloudinary with automatic resizing and format optimization.
       - This improves page load speed and Largest Contentful Paint (LCP), which are important SEO ranking factors.
+      - All images for README were resized and converted to Webp.

    *5.3 Newsletter Signup